Weston content protection

 the desired type of content protection

-Set the acceptable level of content protection
+set the acceptable level of content protection

 Informs the server about the type of content.
 The level of content-protection depends upon the content-type set by the client through this request.
 Initially, this is set to 'unprotected'.